 Are walkers allowed to participate and are there time limits?

 Walkers are allowed to participate.
-There is an 12 hour cut off time for all participants, as well as cut off times at the later aid stations.
+There is a 12 hour cut off time based upon the last 50 miler starter at 5:00 am.
+The finish line will officially close at 5:00 pm.
+There are also cut off times at the later aid stations.
 It is the participant's responsibility to know the course, your pace and to meet the cut off times.
 These times will be strictly enforced by Conservancy Rangers.
 Any runner/walker that fails to maintain the minimum pace will be asked to get in the SAG wagon.
-The finish line will officially close at 5:00 PM.

 May I use an iPod or other device for music?